bellbind/stepbystep-timsort/README.md

 The descendant run shoud be reversed, so becomes also sorted part.

-Entire array parted sorted chunks. it is same as mid state of merge sort execution.
+Entire array parted sorted chunks. it is similar as mid state of merge sort execution.
-So merging strategy and method of merge neighbor is same as merge sort.
+Merging strategy and method of merge neighbor is same as merge sort.

 The key is